monkeyzxr/Apache-Spark-Machine-Learning/README.md

 # Apache-Spark-Machine-Learning
-Big data Management Analytics and Management - 3
+Big data Analytics and Management - 3

 Created by Xiangru Zhou